 The blue-footed booby is one of many species we will admire…but none will elicit the same prepubescent teenager snickering from us as boobies.
 Because boobies.

 The bane of every gay tour operator is trying to sell a cruise without making “watersports” sound sexual.
 Get your mind out of the gutter, and your butt into a square cut.
 Then Let’s.
 Get.
 Snorkelling!

 This is truly one of the most educational excursions we offer.
 Immerse yourself in the magnificent biodiversity of a remote wild kingdom where you can wander among fearless fauna and return with a wiser perspective.
 Our Private Local Guide is well versed on all the flora and fauna that awaits (and there will be plenty of both to discover).

-Photo credits from top to bottom: Brian Yamanaka, The Grand Queen Beatriz, Wikipedia Commons, Unsplash.com, Brian Yamanaka X 2, Wikipedia Commons, Shutterstock, Brian Yamanaka X 2.
+Photo credits from top to bottom: Brian Yamanaka, The Natural Paradise, Wikipedia Commons, Unsplash.com, Brian Yamanaka X 2, Wikipedia Commons, Shutterstock, Brian Yamanaka X 2.

 An award-winning ecolodge, five-star dining and an array of exclusive excursions await the gay traveller interested in visiting the Peruvian Amazon with Out Adventures.
 Read More